BHaftner/tsuki/README.md

-S# Tsuki - 🌙 Live Moon Tracking Application
+## Tsuki - 🌙 Live Moon Tracking Application

 **Tsuki** is a desktop application that calculates and displays various pieces of lunar information based on your approximate longitude and latitude coordinates.
 This information is then rendered using custom-made pixel art.